krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 # Project 3 - The Spoonful Blog

- An enhanced breakdown od the projec purpose:
+ An enhanced breakdown of the project purpose:

 ## :memo: Situation

 The Spoonful Blog is a fullstack application created for Module 2 - Deployment, week 5 of the Multiverse Curriculum.
 The main concept of the Spoonful Blog is to create a fullstack web application that demonstrates profiency in frontend techologies such as React, backend technologies like Express, and successfully deploying an application using GitHub Actions.

 ## :pushpin: Task

-<li> There are multiple core parts to this project, specifically the backend architecture and deployment architecture.
+<li>There are multiple core parts to this project, specifically the backend architecture and deployment architecture.
 The backend architecture is housed in the <code>server</code> folder and the CI/CD for deployment are housed in the <code>.github/workflows</code> folder.
-The frontend, a wonderful addition to project is housed in the <code>public</code> folder. </li>
+The frontend, a wonderful addition to project is housed in the <code> public </code> folder. </li>

 <br>
 <p align="center" >